GMOD/gff-js/README.md

   readFileSync,
   writeFileSync,
 } from 'fs'
-// Readable.toWeb and Writable.toWeb are only available in Node.js v18 and up
-// in Node.js 16, you'll have to provide your own stream source and sink import { Readable, Writable } from 'stream'
-// TransformStream is available without importing in Node.js v18 and up import { TransformStream } from 'stream/web'
+import { Readable, Writable } from 'stream' import { TransformStream } from 'stream/web'
 import {
   formatSync,